addpipe/simple-vmsg-demo/README.md

 # Plain HTML/JS vmsg demo
-A simple HTML5/JS demo that uses [vmsg](https://github.com/Kagami/vmsg) to record audio as mp3 using a modern WebAssembly version of the latest version of the LAME mp3 encoder ([3.100](https://svn.code.sf.net/p/lame/svn/trunk/lame/doc/html/history.html) from october 2017).
+A simple HTML5/JS demo that uses [vmsg](https://github.com/Kagami/vmsg) to record mp3 audio in the browser.
+Works on both mobile - including Safari 11 - and desktop.

+As opposed to earlier JavaScript mp3 encoding solutions, vmsg uses a faster WebAssembly version of the latest LAME mp3 encoder ([3.100 (https://svn.code.sf.net/p/lame/svn/trunk/lame/doc/html/history.html) from october 2017).

 All the vmsg demos are React based so I thought I'd do a plain HTML/JS one.
 I've taken great care to make the demo as easy to use on mobile and desktop.